Thomakiin/typing-game/README.md

 <h2> About: </h2>
 <p>
-Practice your typing with this simple app I created as a React learning exercise
+Practice your typing with with this simple and clean React app! <a href="https://typing-game-thomakiin.vercel.app"> Try it here!</a>
 </p>

 <h2> Features </h2>